cse-labs/kubernetes-in-codespaces/README.md

 - Click on the `open in browser icon` on the IMDB-App port (30080)
 - This will open the imdb-app home page (Swagger) in a new browser tab

-## View Web Validate for IMDB

-- Click on the `ports` tab of the terminal window
-- Click on the `open in browser icon` on the WebV-IMDB port (30088)
-- This will open the Web Validate in a new browser tab
-  - Note that you will get a 404 as WebV does not have a home page
-  - Add `version` or `metrics` to the end of the URL in the browser tab

 ## View Heartbeat

 - Click on the `ports` tab of the terminal window